Kyndryl brand standards

 While color use may vary by use case, always follow the guidelines specific to each application and avoid deviations without direct approval.

 Timing is a crucial element of motion and is considered a visual element within filmmaking here at Kyndryl.
 Modern viewers have a short attention span — they want their information served in a quick, accurate and compelling way, with timing that seamlessly supports storytelling and visual elements.
 The guidelines below outline the methods we use to support our visual elements with complementary timing.
 Although there are no existing templates, these rules should help to remove the guesswork from the editing process.
-Please do not deviate from these guidelines without direct approval.
+Do not deviate from these guidelines without direct approval.

-For our Kyndryl motion graphics templates (MOGRTs) files and guidance around
+For our Kyndryl motion graphics templates (MOGRTs) and guidance around how to use them, explore our dedicated MOGRTs page.

 At Kyndryl, we prioritize accessibility across all content.
 Closed captions (CC) are provided on all digital videos using VTT files.
-Subtitles should never be burned in — please request explicit approval before pursuing that option.
+Subtitles should never be burned in — request explicit approval before pursuing that option.

 Do not use Kyndryl branding, elements, or assets in non‑Kyndryl projects.
 If you’d like to use a finished video for promotional purposes, contact the Kyndryl Content House (The Lab).
 If approved, they will share the appropriate publication details.